Playbooks Assembly Language (PBAsm)¶

 - Direct memory addressing

-PBASM targets LLMs that operate on: - Semantic understanding of natural language instructions - Contextual reasoning and inference capabilities - Probabilistic decision-making under uncertainty - Conversational state and dialogue management - Structured output generation that can be parsed and verified
+PBAsm targets LLMs that operate on: - Semantic understanding of natural language instructions - Contextual reasoning and inference capabilities - Probabilistic decision-making under uncertainty - Conversational state and dialogue management - Structured output generation that can be parsed and verified

 The LLM Execution Model¶

-The LLM execution engine has several key characteristics that inform PBASM's design:
+The LLM execution engine has several key characteristics that inform PBAsm's design:

 - Semantic Processing: Unlike CPUs that manipulate binary data, LLMs process meaning and context